-A 100km race with over 4000m of climbing and descending is challenging even for the most experienced ultra runners.
+A 100km race is challenging even for the most experienced ultra runners.
 Your training and preparation in the lead up to such an event will make a huge difference on race day.

 Long steady hill reps – running and power hiking